Key responsibilities

 Communication Method and Case Study

-We receive comments and requests for products and services in our daily operations; these are shared among relevant personnel including top management and used to improve product quality and improve after sales services.
+In our daily operations, we receive comments and requests from customers for products and services.
+These are shared among relevant personnel including top management and used to improve product quality and after sales services.

 Shareholders/Investors